upstate-csci-200-master/project-char-loop/README.md

 NOTE: if there are no vowels then output "no vowels"

-For a grade of A, modify the B program to output a list of all consecutively repeated characters.
+**For a grade of A**, modify the B program to output a list of all consecutively repeated characters.
 That is any character which repeats consecutively in the string.

 example input
 '''